ErnestUTN/Rimworld_WeaponsAndOutfits/README.md

 ---------------------------------------------------------------
 ## Incompatibility:
-It might not be compatible with Outfitted
+It might not be compatible with Outfitted or mods that modify the outfit dialog menu (not sure if also for mods that modify outfits per se -- needs more testing)

 ---------------------------------------------------------------
 ### Credits